anton31kah/SRAD/README.md

 Where
 - `ip` is the current service address (which we are registering).
 - `service_port` is the current service port.
-- Ending the url with simply `/` means it will check the default url
+- Ending the url with simply `/` means it will check the default url.
-    - So we should have something like this in fast api code
+    - So we should have something like this in fast api code:
     ```python
     @app.get("/")
     def index():